Practice overview

 Personal injury

-Charlotte is interested in personal injury and has represented parties in numerous multi-track and fast track matters.
-She routinely represents clients at interlocutory hearings and has considerable experience advising on quantum in a range of personal injury disputes.
+Charlotte is a specialist in personal injury and routinely acts in multi-track and fast track matters.
+She represents clients at interlocutory hearings and has considerable experience advising on liability and quantum in a range of personal injury disputes.
 She also assists the editorial board with drafting headnotes for the Personal Injuries and Quantum Reports (PIQR) (Sweet & Maxwell).
+She is particularly interested in injury work with an International element.

 Recent Work